Olivia Bouffard-Nesbitt

 Olivia Bouffard-Nesbitt (born 30 August 1992) is a Canadian cross-country skier.
 She competed at the 2022 Winter Olympics, in Women's 10 kilometre classical, Women's 15 kilometre skiathlon, Women's sprint, and Women's 4 × 5 kilometre relay.

 Career

 Junior

-Bouffard-Nesbitt began her junior career as part of the FIS World U23 Championships team in 2015, with a best placement of 17th in the 10 km event.
+Bouffard-Nesbitt began her junior career as part of the FIS World U23 Championships team in 2015, with a best placement of 12th in the 15km skiathlon event.

 Senior

-On January 21, 2022, Bouffard-Nesbitt was officially named to Canada's 2022 Olympic team after the FIS awarded Canada a reallocated quota spot.
+On 21 January 2022, Bouffard-Nesbitt was officially named to Canada's 2022 Olympic team after the FIS awarded Canada a reallocated quota spot.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).